JuliaCloud/AWSCore.jl/src/AWSSDK.SSM.md

 To get started, verify prerequisites and configure managed instances.
 For more information, see [Systems Manager Prerequisites](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html).

+For information about other API actions you can perform on Amazon EC2 instances, see the [Amazon EC2 API Reference](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/).
+For information about how to use a Query API, see [Making API Requests](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/making-api-requests.html).

 This document is generated from [apis/ssm-2014-11-06.normal.json](https://github.com/aws/aws-sdk-js/blob/master/apis/ssm-2014-11-06.normal.json).
 See [JuliaCloud/AWSCore.jl](https://github.com/JuliaCloud/AWSCore.jl).